hackclub/hackclub/workshops/README.md

 ## Community Workshops

-In addition to the workshops that the hackEDU staff make, anyone is encouraged to create workshops and submit them to the [`contrib`](contrib/) directory.
+In addition to the workshops that the Hack Club staff make, anyone is encouraged to create workshops and submit them to the [`contrib`](contrib/) directory.
 The community workshops that have been created so far are listed below in alphabetical order.